Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Marine's Combat Shield passive had a missing tooltip.
 - Fixed an issue where Corsair's Disruption Web ability affected invulnerable targets.
 - Fixed an issue where Baneling's Explode ability tooltip showed a level.
+- Fixed an issue where Arbiter's could be affected by cloaking field abilities.

 yeah.